translate/pootle/docs/releases/dev.rst

     lower the TM results score for each specific TM server.

 - The Apertium MT backend has been dropped.
+- Report string errors form subject and body can be overriden.

 ...and lots of refactoring, new tests, cleanups, improved documentation and of